makinacorpus/corpus.reactor/doc/spec_v2.rst

 - Wire the pillar configuration inside the pillar root
 - Wire the pillar init.sls file to the global pillar top file
 - Wire the salt configuration inside the salt root
+- Echo the git remotes to push the new deployement on.

 Project archive procedure
 ++++++++++++++++++++++++++